bobvantiel/scalardiversity/README.md

-# scalardiversity
+# Scalar diversity
-Data on scalar diversity
+This repository contains the data reported in "Scalar diversity: a processing perspective".